Blood groups

 Rh

-There are 55 antigens described in the Rh system, and new antigens continue to be discovered.
+Over 55 antigens have been described in the Rh system, with new antigens still being discovered.

 Learn more

-An individual’s phenotype is determined by the expression of antigens on their red cells.
-The frequency of blood group phenotypes within a population is determined by the ethnic diversity of a region due to the patterns of inheritance of the blood groups.
+An individual’s blood group phenotype is determined by the expression of antigens on their red cells.
+The frequency of blood group phenotypes within a population is determined by the ethnic diversity of a region and the varying patterns of inheritance of the blood groups.

 Learn more